+Using an on-demand pricing model can also increase costs.
 One good practice is to opt for fixed resource pricing, but that won't completely solve the problem.
-Although the meter stops at a fixed amount, poorly written apps may still end up eating resources that impact other users and workloads.
+Although the meter stops at a fixed amount, poorly written applications may still end up eating resources that impact other users and workloads.
 So, another good practice lies in implementing fine-grained controls over queries.
+"I've seen several customers where users have written \$10,000 queries due to poorly designed SQL," Mariani said.

-CloudCheckr's Rehl also recommends teams raise the issue in their discussions with business and data engineering teams.
-It's the responsibility of the business to define what it is asking for; software developers should be responsible for delivering the data in an efficient format and DevOps is responsible for ensuring the right archival policies and growth rates are monitored and managed.
+CloudCheckr's Rehl also recommends that data management teams raise the cost issue upfront in their discussions with business and data engineering teams about big data deployments.
+It's the responsibility of the business to define what it is asking for; software developers should be responsible for delivering the data in an efficient format, and DevOps is responsible for ensuring the right archival policies and growth rates are monitored and managed.